Banff and Buchan (Scottish Parliament constituency): Council area

-The Holyrood constituency covered a northern portion of the Aberdeenshire council area.
-The rest of the Aberdeenshire area is covered by two other constituencies, both also in the North East Scotland electoral region: Gordon was the constituency to the south of the Banff and Buchan constituency, and the former West Aberdeenshire and Kincardine was further south.
+Banff and Buchan covered a northern portion of the Aberdeenshire council area.
+The rest of the Aberdeenshire area was covered by two other constituencies, both also in the North East Scotland electoral region: Gordon was the constituency to the south of the Banff and Buchan constituency, and the former West Aberdeenshire and Kincardine was further south.
 Gordon also covered a small eastern portion of the Moray council area.